 Choose your narrative.
 If you want this blog to purely be about military life, that’s your decision.
-However, my advice is this: Military life will always be temporary.
-Even if your spouse decides he or she is going to do this for a career and will be in for 30 years, military life has an expiration date.
+Make sure you’re going to be okay with writing about military stuff… all of the time.
+My advice is this: Military life will always be temporary. it’s also one slice of the cake.
+What are the other slices to your cake.
+Even if your spouse decides he or she is going to be in the military for a career for 30 years, military life has an expiration date.
 What will you write about once that chapter is over?
 I’ve seen people given the pink slip, divorced, or decided abruptly that the military wasn’t for them.
 If you want to keep up this blog long-term, I would suggest choosing a story that has military life as a supporting role.
 Your life should be the star: spouse, mother, child-free, fashion, gossip, recipes, advice, diy, humor, organization, I could go on and on.

 Now all you have to do is choose a host (I highly recommend Bluehost.
 They are so afforfable, and I used them when I first started blogging), setting up a domain, choosing a platform, and picking out your theme (My theme is “Marilyn by Bluchic, so chic and affordable!).

 If you just thought “What is she talking about?”, move on to Part 2; 4 Steps to Starting a Military Blog.